koinca/tableApp/README.md

-This is a client only single page app which allow you to create a field set dynamically by adding fields.
+This is a client only single page app which allow you to create a field set dynamically by adding fields without internet connection.
 It also supports adding/editing of the records based on the field set definition.
-Records can also be exported with json/csv format.
+Records can be exported in json/csv format.

 It includes the following components:
 - angularJS